najlepsiwebdesigner/foundation-datepicker/README.md

 **Feel free to contribute!
 Fork, modify, and send me a pull request, I'll try my best to merge it as soon, as possible.**

-Examples and API documentation available at http://foundation-datepicker.peterbeno.com
+Examples and documentation available at http://foundation-datepicker.peterbeno.com

 Foundation version support
 -------------------